bootstrap-vue/bootstrap-vue/src/components/toast/README.md

   confusing to screen reader users.
 If a toast is needed on page load or route change, delay showing the toast by several seconds so that the screen reader will finishing announcing information about the current page without interruption by a the toast.
-- When setting prop `auto-hide` to `false`, you must have a close button to allow users to dismiss the toast.
-If you have also set prop `no-close-button` to true, you must provide your own close button or dismiss the toast by some other means.
+- When setting prop `no-auto-hide` to `true`, you must have a close button to allow users to dismiss the toast.
+If you have also set prop `no-close-button` to `true`, you must provide your own close button or dismiss the toast by some other means.
 Toasts have a tab index of `0` so that they can be reached by keyboard-only users.
 - Avoid initiating many toasts in quick succession, as screen readers may interrupt reading the